tahkapaa/gpbot/README.md

 # GangplankBot - Riot Games API Challenge 2017

+## EDIT: The results for the challenge: https://developer.riotgames.com/api-challenge-december2017.html

 **YARRR!** This is a Discord bot for following League of Legends summoners game status.
 The main use case is:
 1. Add your summoner to be followed
 2. Join a game of League of Legends